-- A. The specimen of choice is a 6 mL EDTA sample with affixed identifying label. - B. Samples drawn in serum separator tubes are generally not acceptable. - C. Pre-transfusion samples are collected according to the Transfusion Medicine policy Transfusion Services Criteria for Specimen Acceptability.
+- A. The specimen of choice is a 6 mL EDTA sample collected in either a PINK or PURPLE top collection tube with affixed identifying label. - B. Samples drawn in serum separator tubes are generally not acceptable. - C. Pre-transfusion samples are collected according to the Transfusion Medicine policy, Transfusion Services Criteria for Specimen Acceptability.